minhd-vu/USRP-2020/README.md

 * In "Simulating Competition and Logistic Growth" we discuss the math behind carrying capacities.
 In my ecosystem, I hope to be able to view similar data when running the simulation.

 In week 4, I plan on implementing the majority of the genetics.
 I plan on having genes that control speed, hunger, vision range, etc. I hope to set up an architecture that will allow for new genes to be added seamlessly.

+### Week 4 -
+In primer's video, "Simulating Natural Selection," they define a set of rules for the ecosystem.
+It's also interesting how Primer graphs their simulation data over time.
+I hope to do this with assets in Unity.